Borgaard/laserMaterialTemplates/README.md

 # laserMaterialTemplates Overview
 Material templates for laser cutters are used to understand what to expect from various settings on a variety of materials.
-They're primarily made for either Lightburn or CorelDraw, however they can be easily adapted to common settings used in Inkscape and Illustrator.
+These are primarily made for either Lightburn or CorelDraw, however they can be easily adapted to common settings used in Inkscape and Illustrator.

 # How to use
 You will likely need to engrave in multiple separate jobs before cutting out the final template.